Seoul: Kim's daughter unveiled last week is his 2nd child | Entertainment

 State media released photos showing Kim walking hand-in-hand with a young girl clad in a white coat and red shoes past a massive missile placed on a launch truck, and watching a soaring weapon from a distance.

-In a closed-door briefing at a parliament committee, South Korea's National Intelligence Service, the country's main spy agency, told lawmakers that it assesses the daughter is Kim's second child named Ju Ae, Yoo Sang-bum, one of the lawmakers who attended the meeting, said.
+In a closed-door briefing at a parliament committee, South Korea's National Intelligence Service, the country's main spy agency, told lawmakers that it assesses the daughter is Kim's second child named Ju Ae and aged around 10, Yoo Sang-bum, one of the lawmakers who attended the meeting, said.

+The NIS determined she is Kim's second child because her looks matched information that she's taller and bigger than other girls who are the same age, Yoo cited the NIS as saying.

 It was the first time North Korea officially confirmed her existence.
 North Korea's state media didn't disclose the age, name and other details of Kim's daughter last week.